hu8813/push_swap/README.md

 GitHub Page of this Visualizer: [https://github.com/Bluegales/push-swap-pain](https://github.com/Bluegales/push-swap-pain)

+OR

+There is another, a better visualizer in python, but this needs tkinter library, which can not be installed on school pc as it needs root.

+If you want to test on private pc, you can install the push-swap-gui python program from [https://pypi.org/project/push-swap-gui/](https://pypi.org/project/push-swap-gui/).
+This program allows you to see the sorting process of the Push_swap project in a graphical interface, making it easier to understand how the algorithms work.
+Simply follow the instructions on the website to install and run the program.
+If you get tkinter error, means you need to install tkinter via `sudo apt install python3-tk`

 ## Resources

 Useful resources for understanding and implementing sorting algorithms for the Push_swap project: